etienne-graveyard/react-store-connect/README.md

   );
 };

-// to execute a selector you need a SelectContext
+// to execute a selector you need a Context
 // createContext take a name argument, this is only for debug const ctx = selectManager.createContext('my-context');

+// imagine the state is
 const state1 = { something: [1, 2, 3] };

 // now we can execute our selector
 // the execute function take a selector and pass all other arguments to the selector function
-// this will execute simpleSelector which will call selectManager.select
+// this will execute simpleSelector which will call memo()
 // because this is the first time we call it, there are no cache
 // so () => state.something.map(num => num * 2) is executed and we get our result
-// SelectManager will then save the dependencies and resul
+// SelectManager will then save the dependencies and result
 // { deps: [state1.something], result: [2, 4, 6] };
-ctx.execute(doubleSelector, state1);
+ctx.execute(doubleSelector);

 // If we execute the same selector again
-// the simpleSelector is executed
-// but when selectManager.select is called
+// the simpleSelector is executed but when memo() is called
 // selectManager will compare previous deps with new deps
 // prev: [state1.something] => new [state1.something]
 // and because it's the same it will return the cached result
 // => return [2, 4, 6] (same reference as before, no new table created !)
-ctx.execute(doubleSelector, state1);
+ctx.execute(doubleSelector);

-const state2 = { something: [1, 2] };
+// Now imagine the state change const state2 = { something: [1, 2] };

 // Is we execute the same selector with a different state